jialin-yu/latent-sequence-paraphrase/README.md

 # Deep Latent Variable Models for Semi-supervised Paraphrase Generation

 Code for AI Open 2023 journal: [Language as a latent sequence: deep latent variable models for semi-supervised paraphrase generation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4445277)

+The main code is in "src/trainer.py"
+Any files with ".sh" in src folder is a demonstration of experimental setup in this paper.
+If any script with "--use_lm=True", you are expected to run the script named "run_lm.sh" first.
+Be careful with the "--data" flag as currently all model saving/loading directories are shared, to avoid any problem you might want to change your setting in "src/config.py".